NethermindEth/horus-checker/README.md

 > ```
 > In the above example, we use the solver named `cvc5`.

+Notes:
+As a general note, the fonts are all over the place, sections are short, it’s ‘standard text’, headings, code, links - very chaotic;
+in this context, I think using a smaller font for this sentence only adds to the vortex:
+In the above, horus is just the name we chose for our virtual environment.

 > ```console
 > horus-check -s mathsat program.json